jaredmassey/pygenerategui/README.md

 - Add ability for returned values to be stored and passed in to some other function
   - Mitigated with results in selectable text, for now
 - Better error messaging
-- As-Needed Scrollbars (if anybody knows good doc / practical example of tkinter scrollbars, especially when using grid instead of pack, hmu!)
-- Allow functions with no docstring

 Send me a note if you're using this, I'm curious!